 *Note: The price has the tendency to trade outside the Keltner channel boundaries.
 This often happens in the presence of a strong trend.

-The Keltner Channel is a volatility-based indicator comprised of a simple exponential moving average, around it, we have a lower band and upper band that is based on a setting that you use.
+The Keltner Channel is a volatility-based indicator that is comprised of a simple exponential moving average.
+Around it, we have a lower band and an upper band that is based on a setting that you use.

-Our preferred Keltner channel parameters are to use a 20-period for the middle exponential MA with a multiplier of 2 for the extreme bands.
+Our preferred Keltner channel parameters use a 20-period for the middle exponential MA with a multiplier of 2 for the extreme bands.

-Keltner channel will assist you objectively measure the market volatility, assess the current trend, spot potential breakout trades, trade pullbacks, and trend reversals.
-You can also use scalping techniques with the Keltner channel if you want to be in and out of a trade quickly.
+The Keltner Channel will assist you to objectively measure the market volatility, assess the current trend, spot potential breakout trades, trade pullbacks, and trend reversals.
+You can also use scalping techniques with the Keltner Channel if you want to be in and out of a trade quickly.

-Basically, the channel created provides an envelope for the price and they are very similar to the Bollinger Bands indicator.
+Basically, the channel created provides an envelope for the price that very similar to the Bollinger Bands indicator.
 The difference between the two is that Keltner Channels are based on ATR (Average True Range) while Bollinger Bands are based on a standard deviation.

 If you want to get more technical and understand the math behind this volatility indicator, see the formulas below: